Diversity and Inclusion

 Promotion of Diversity and Inclusion

-Positioned as a crucial concern under the third of the Five Management Focuses, Diversity and Inclusion (D&I) Promotion aims at "Creating working environments where it is easy to produce results."
-The collaborative efforts of the D&I Project, comprising dedicated volunteer employees, alongside related departments and divisions, are focused on crafting measures.
+Positioned as a crucial concern under the third of the Five Management Focuses, Diversity and Inclusion (D&I,) Promotion aims at "Creating working environments where it is easy to produce results.“ The collaborative efforts of the D&I, Promotion Section, newly established in April 2024 and the D&I, Culture Creation Committee, comprising dedicated volunteer employees are focused on crafting measures.
 These initiatives are designed to foster a global culture that not only champions diversity but also acknowledges and respects a broad spectrum of experiences, abilities, and values.

 Promotion of Diversity and Inclusion